Rizq0/museum-curator/README.md

 ## Project Overview

-Museum Curator allows users to browse artwork collections from various museums, create personal collections, and manage their favorite pieces.
+Museum Curator allows users to browse artwork collections from various museums, create personal collections, and manage their favourite pieces.
 The application provides an intuitive interface for art enthusiasts to discover and organize artworks.

 ## GIF TO BE ADDED HERE